unchartedsoftware/torflow/README.md

     sudo docker run -ti --rm --name torflow-ingest -v /torflow/data/sample/:/torflow/data docker.uncharted.software/torflow-ingest

 This assumes you are importing the sample data in the /torflow/data/sample folder.
 If your container config.js points at a MySQL server that can't be resolved, you can add a hosts entry at run-time using the Docker parameter `--add-host`.

+### Demo container

+Build the demo container:

+    sudo docker build -t="docker.uncharted.software/torflow-demo" .

+Run the demo container:

+    sudo docker run -ti --rm --name torflow -v /logs/:/var/log/supervisor/ -p 3000:3000 docker.uncharted.software/torflow-demo

+This assumes you are importing the sample data in the /torflow/data/sample folder.
+If your container config.js points at a MySQL server that can't be resolved, you can add a hosts entry at run-time using the Docker parameter `--add-host`.

+### Known issues with Docker

+The Docker containers run in UTC, but the app currently assumes you are running in EDT.
+To workaround this, force the time zone of the Docker container to EDT.
+For example, add this to the docker run command:

+	-v /usr/share/zoneinfo/Canada/Eastern:/etc/localtime